DevDimensionLab/plybuild/README.md

   \_____\___/      | .__/|_|_|\___/ \__|
                    | |
                    |_|
-== version: v0.2.10, built: 2020-09-14 14:03 ==
+== version: v0.4.4 ==
 Co-pilot is a developer tool for automating common tasks on a spring boot project

 Usage:
   co-pilot [command]

 Available Commands:
-  analyze     analyze options
-  bitbucket   Bitbucket functionality
-  config      Config settings for co-pilot deprecated  Deprecated detection and patching functionalities for projects format      Format functionality for a project help        Help about any command maven       Maven options merge       Merge functionalities for files to a project project     Project options spring      Spring boot tools status      Prints project status upgrade     Upgrade options
+  analyze     Perform an analyze on a projects clean       Clean files and folder in a project completion  Generate the autocompletion script for the specified shell config      Config settings for co-pilot format      Format functionality for a project generate    Initializes a maven project with co-pilot files and formatting help        Help about any command info        Prints info on spring version, dependencies etc init        Initializes a maven project with co-pilot files and formatting merge       Merge functionalities for files to a project query       Query dependencies in a project status      Status functionality for a project upgrade     Upgrade options

 Flags: